-Warning in the French context: a legally defined definition and approach
+Whistleblowing in the French context: a legally defined definition and approach

-In France, if there was a pre-existing reflection on reporting criminal practices, organizations and legislators had to reflect on the implementation of SOX and its appropriation in the French context.
-There were many debates, from the translation of the term to the concrete legal protection of the whistleblower (Raynaud et al., 2018).
-In 2016, the French legislator adopted a broad definition of the whistleblower (not limited to the professional context) by considering it as “a natural person who reveals or reports, in a disinterested and good faith, a crime or misdemeanour, a serious and manifest violation of an international commitment duly ratified or approved by France, a unilateral act of an international organization taken on the basis of such an undertaking, law or regulation, or a serious threat or injury to the public interest, of which it has personal knowledge” (Article 6, Sapin Law 2).
-In concrete terms, in France, an employee reporting mischief is not an a priori whistleblower but can be recognized as such “during the procedure he will initiate by respecting each of the elements contained in the reporting procedure in order to benefit from the related protections” (Chaltiel Terral, 2018):
+In France, although there was pre-existing reflection on the reporting of criminal practices, organizations and legislators had to reflect further following the implementation of SOX and its appropriation in the French context.
+There were many debates, from the translation of the term to the concrete legal protection of “whistleblowers” (Raynaud et al. 2018).
+In 2016, the French legislator adopted a broad definition of whistleblower (not limited to the professional context) by considering it as “an individual2 who reveals or reports, in a disinterested manner and in good faith, a crime or misdemeanour, a serious and manifest violation of an international commitment duly ratified or approved by France, a unilateral act of an international organization taken on the basis of such an undertaking, law or regulation, or a serious threat or injury to the public interest, of which he/she has personal knowledge” (Article 6, Sapin II Law).
+In concrete terms, in France, an employee reporting a misdemeanour is not a priori a whistleblower but can be recognized as such “during the procedure he/she will initiate by respecting each of the elements contained in the reporting procedure in order to benefit from the related protections” (Chaltiel Terral 2018); specifically:

-The person issuing the alert must be a natural person working or having worked for the organisation concerned and having personal knowledge of the facts;
+the person issuing the alert must be an individual working, or having worked, for the organization concerned and have personal knowledge of the facts;

-The alert must relate to mischief or unethical behaviour that could be considered a violation of a law, rule, regulation or threat to the public interest;
+the alert must relate to misdemeanours or unethical behaviour that could be considered a violation of a law, rule, regulation, or a threat to the public interest; and

-It must be done in good faith, in a disinterested manner and not in a desire to harm the company or discredit a member of the organization with whom he or she has a bad relationship;
+it must be done in good faith, in a disinterested manner, and with no desire to harm the company or discredit a member of the organization with whom the individual has a poor relationship.

-In addition to these criteria, Article 8 of the Sapin II law specifies the procedure to be followed for an employee wishing to launch the alert applicable as from 1 January 2018 in organisations with at least 50 employees (Figure 1):
+In addition to these criteria, Article 8 of the Sapin II law specifies the procedure to be followed for an employee wishing to issue an alert, or “whistleblow”, applicable as of 1 January 2018 in organizations with at least 50 employees (Figure 1)3.

-Figure 1: Procedure to be followed for an employee issuing an alert in France
+<INSERT FIGURE 1 ABOUT HERE>

 Initially, the process is carried out internally: the report is brought to the attention of a superior, direct or not, of the employer or a referent designated by the company (and who may be external to it).
-Although the employee must identify himself, his identity must be treated confidentially.
-To support the alert, the employee must provide the facts, information and/or documents at his disposal and facilitate exchanges with the addressee of the alert.
-However, if the danger is serious and imminent or there is a risk of irreversible damage, it is possible to proceed directly to the second or third step.
-If, within a reasonable time, no action is taken, the whistleblower may turn to the administrative, judicial or professional authorities.
-Communication of information to the public sphere (including through the media) should only be used as a last resort, beyond three months after the first report.
+Although the employee must identify himself or herself, his/her identity must be treated confidentially.
+To support the alert, the employee must provide the facts, information, and/or documents at his/her disposal and facilitate exchanges with the addressee of the alert.
+However, if the danger is serious and imminent, or there is a risk of irreversible damage, it is possible to proceed directly to the second or third step.
+If, within a reasonable time, no action is taken, the whistleblower may turn to the administrative, judicial, or professional authorities.
+Communication of information to the public sphere (including through the media) should only be used as a last resort, no earlier than three months from the initial reporting date.

 By following these steps, the employee can be considered as a whistleblower and should benefit from protective measures.
-The warning philosophy therefore varies between the French and Anglo-Saxon framework (Table 1).
+The whistleblowing philosophy therefore varies between the French and Anglo-Saxon context (Table 1).

-Table 1: Comparison of alert characteristics in the French and Anglo-Saxon context
+<INSERT TABLE 1 ABOUT HERE>